Welcome to Lesson 2 of the self-guided onboarding program!

 - Create an archive site to move sites no longer in use instead of deleting them.

-Homework: Before beginning the next tour decide on your site tree structure and create the sites in your eCompliance instance.
+Homework: Before beginning the next lesson decide on your site tree structure and create the sites in your eCompliance instance.
 Watch the video at the top for a review of this Lesson.

 Comments